 Between 2017 and 2022, the overwhelming majority of mortgage fraud has been first-party (meaning there is no abuse of identity details and the fraudster is indeed the person applying for the mortgage).
 Over this six year period, this figure has remained over 90%, reaching highs of 97% in Q3 2017 and Q2 2020.

-First-party fraud accounted for 92% of mortgage fraud in Q1 2022 (the second lowest quarter after 91% in Q2 2019).
-This means for this quarter, 8% was attributed to third-party fraud, whereby someone creates or uses accounts of other people without their consent.
+First-party fraud accounted for 93% of mortgage fraud in Q2 2022, which was the third lowest quarter after 91% in Q2 2019, according to UK mortgage fraud statistics.
+This means for Q2 2022, 7% was attributed to third-party fraud, whereby someone creates or uses accounts of other people without their consent.
 This is most commonly associated with identity fraud.

 Between 2019 and 2021, the rate of mortgage fraud has generally remained very low, with some minor fluctuations.
-Q3 and Q4 2019 both saw rates of 0.66%, the highest they have been in the previous few years.
+Q3 and Q4 2019 both saw rates of 0.66%, while Q4 2022 saw a fraud rate of 0.67%, the highest rate recorded in the last three years.

 In terms of types of mortgage fraud, the vast majority experienced in the UK is down to misrepresentation of employment.
 This accounts for almost half of all fraudulent mortgage cases, whereby the applicant may lie or withhold information about who they work for and/or how much money they earn.
 Misrepresentation through false documentation is the second most common cause of UK mortgage fraud, accounting for over 17% of all cases, followed by other forms of misrepresentation (almost 13%).